Discover our city, one neighbourhood at a time, with the best of where to eat, shop and what to do in Tseung Kwan O…

 Little Hawaii Trail

-This beginner trail is around 3 km, and takes around one hour depending on fitness level.
-It is famous for the picturesque waterfall that you will past along the way.
-You can start from the Tseng Lan Shue by Clear Water Bay Road, or walk along Po Hong Road in Po Lam, and end up in the other.
-Besides the waterfall, you will past an old swimming pool that was abandoned many years ago.
+This beginner trail is roughly 3km and takes around one hour depending on your fitness level.
+It’s famous for the picturesque waterfall that you will pass along the way.
+You can start from the Tseng Lan Shue by Clear Water Bay Road, or walk along Po Hong Road from Po Lam to go in the opposite direction.

-Next to the Pet Garden is this beautiful seafront area, where you will find runners, dog walkers, fishermen and dragonboat teams training.
-The TKO promenade also has a cycle path with rentable GoBee bikes.
+Next to the Pet Garden is this beautiful seafront area, where you will find runners, dog walkers, fishermen and dragon boat teams training.
+The TKO promenade also has a bicycle path for cyclists to enjoy.

 Tseung Kwan O Promenade, Tseung Kwan O, Hong Kong (1o-minute walk from Tseung Kwan O MTR station exit B1), www.lcsd.gov.hk

-An alternative exercise location besides the promenade is the TKO Sports Ground.
-I actually found it when I first went to my Dragon Boat training in TKO and was able to access the locker and shower facilities here for free.
-Only a 5-minute walk from the Promenade, the sports ground features a 400-metre running track, surrounding an 11-a-side football pitch, as well as a 300-metre running track with a seven-a-side football pitch.
+An alternative exercise area to the promenade is the TKO Sports Ground.
+Only a five-minute walk away, the sports ground features a 400-metre running track surrounding an 11-a-side football pitch, as well as a 300-metre running track with another large football pitch.